Distressing Furniture: 6 Techniques Anyone Can Do

 You can also sand the edges where you want them distressed with 220 grit sandpaper to distress.
 Then you can wipe the excess oil off.
 You can also distress before applying the oil.

+If you are top coating your paint with waterbased polyurethane, it’s best to distress before you topcoat.
 Sure, you can distress after the polyurethane dries, but you’ll need to apply another coat (a total of 3 coats is best) after you distress.

 What Grit Sandpaper for Distressing Chalk Paint?

 220 grit sandpaper is the best for distressing chalk paint.
 It is coarse enough that it removes paint easily, but it also doesn’t remove it too quickly.
+With 220 grit sandpaper, you can distress areas with just one swipe of the sandpaper.

 How long should chalk paint dry before distressing?